nishakuvalekar25/Budget_Buddy/README.md

 ✨ **Editable Tracked Budget: Users have the ability to modify their tracked budgets, including adjusting spending limits, adding or removing budget categories, or changing budget amounts for specific categories.
 This flexibility allows users to adapt their budgets according to changing financial circumstances or priorities.

 ## Demo
 https://github.com/nishakuvalekar25/Budget_Buddy/assets/121301819/5b0a9c9b-afa4-4ea6-9e36-8cba7afdf1d4

-## Installation
-📲 To install BudgetBuddy on your Android device, follow these steps:

-1. Download the APK from the Here.
-2. Open the downloaded APK file.
-3. Follow the on-screen instructions to complete the installation.
 ## Usage
 🚀 Explore our user guide to learn how to make the most of our app:

 ## Bug Reporting
 🐞 Found a bug or have feedback?
 We'd love to hear from you.
 Please report issues by sending an email to BudgetBuddy.

 ## Contact
 📧 For any queries, suggestions, or support, feel free to contact us at BudgetBuddy.